(246) South Lake Tahoe

 1. How do I get a VIN inspection/verification?

 An appointment is required, and certain documents must be brought to the appointment by the vehicle owner.
+The vehicle must be brought to the CHP area office.

 Call your local CHP Area office to obtain further details and schudule an appointment.